Have you seen the way a cat moves?

 I lived with daily back pain that I realized was mainly caused by deeply stored muscular tension.

-I needed to learn how to release the tension from my back and restore it’s natural, fluid, cat like movement.
+To undo it, I needed to learn how to release the tension from my back and restore it's natural, fluid, cat-like movement.

-So if you’re like I was and your spine isn’t moving as ‘cat like’ and fluidly as you believe it could, the practice I share below can help you like it’s helped me and hundreds of my students that I’ve shared it with via the Tension Release Technique.
+So if you're like I was and your spine isn't moving as 'cat-like' and fluidly as you believe it can, the practice I share below can help you like it's helped me and hundreds of my students that I've shared it with.

 From an anatomy perspective, your spine runs from the base of the skull to the coccyx.